Is homebirth safe?

 Certified Professional Midwives are licensed in over half of the states, soon Maine will be one of them.
 In 2016 a bill was passed that will require licensure for CPMs by 2020.
 Currently a collaborative made up of CPMs and other perinatal professionals is working to put in place the rules and regulations that will govern the license.
 We will be licensed as soon as the infrastructure is put in place to allow us to be licensed, but no later than 2020.
 In the meantime, we continue to practice under a bill passed in 2008 that allows Certified Professional Midwives to acquire and administer five medications necessary for safe practice: oxytocin to control hemorrhage, lidocaine for suturing, oxygen, and antibiotic eye ointment and vitamin K for the newborn.

 What role will my partner or husband play?

 This is entirely up to you and your partner/husband.
 In most cases people and their partners or husbands work together to birth their baby.
 Your partner or husband may provide verbal or physical support–perhaps massage, visualizations, affection.
-Or perhaps he’ll provide more technical support–filling the birth tub, gathering supplies, caring for other children.
+Or perhaps they will provide more technical support–filling the birth tub, gathering supplies, caring for other children.
 We have helped people birth their babies into the arms of their partners and husbands and have supported people who choose to birth their babies alone or with the support of other people.

 What if you are at another birth when I go into labor?

 We limit our number of clients to two to four in a month (based on geography) in order to minimize the chances of having two people in labor at one time.
 I always attend births with another CPM.
 In the unlikely event that your labor coincides with another labor your the midwives split up so that each laboring person has a familiar midwife present.
 Additional CPMs would be called in to assist.